PatrickMcGrath29/thegoodland/content/collections/new-life-lessons-andrew-murray.md

   The lessons are short but there are many Scripture references for further study.
 When there is a single verse reference you can hover over it and the verse opens up.
 When there is an indication saying "references" in blue you can click on it and it opens a list with related verse references.
 Then, by hovering over each reference, each verse opens up.

-  May the Good Shepherd give each one the needed "portion of food at the proper time” (Luke 12:42).
+  May the Good Shepherd give each of His seekers the needed "portion of food at the proper time” (Luke 12:42).

   Note: The original 1800's language of these lessons contains some older English words and expressions.
 Some of the language has been updated but not throughout all the text.